hauska7/klubdyskusyjny/docs/index.md

 I do what should be done

-together
+we

 #### kosciol czlowieka

-jestem czlowiekiem
+ja jestem czlowiekiem

-ufam jednemu czlowiekowi
+ja ufam jednemu czlowiekowi

-robie to co sluszne
+ja robie to co sluszne

-razem
+my